zwiebert/tronferno-andro/README.md

 ### What it can do

-It can do mostly all things you can do with original hardware Fernotron 2411:
+You can do nearly all things you could do with original hardware Fernotron 2411:

 * control shutters (open, close, stop, set, ...)
 * addresses shutters by original group/member numbers